phplucidframe/phplucidframe/README.md

 What is LucidFrame
 ============
-LucidFrame is a mini application development framework - a toolkit for PHP developers.
+PHPLucidFrame (a.k.a LucidFrame) is a mini application development framework - a toolkit for PHP developers.
 It provides logical structure and several helper utilities for web application development.
 It uses a module architecture to make complex application development simplified.

 LucidFrame is simple, fast and easy to install.
 The minimum requirements are a web server and a copy of LucidFrame.

+Zero configuration - just configure your database setting and you are ready to go.
+No complex JSON or XML or YAML or vHost configuration.

+Although it is stated as mini framework, it supports a wide range of web application development features:

+- Datatase access API
+- Security control
+- URL routing
+- Validation helpers
+- Internationalization & Localization
+- User authentication API
+- Ajax

 Prerequisites
 ------